nerdslab/xray-thc/README.md

 # Thalamocortical sample imaged with X-ray microCT
 A three-dimensional X-ray microtomography thalamocortical dataset for characterizing brain heterogeneity: [Paper](http://bossdb.org/project/prasad2020), [Data](http://bossdb.org/project/prasad2020)

-Gneral requirements to run code associated with this project are Python 3.x and Jupyter notebooks.
+General requirements to run code associated with this project are Python 3.x and Jupyter Notebook.
 For further requirements on specific packages, please check [here](https://github.com/nerdslab/xray-thc/blob/master/data_access_notebooks/requirements.txt)

 # Dataset Description
 This dataset consists of a 3D brain volume, generated via microCT, spanning from hypothalamus to cortex.
 The dataset has dimension 720x1420x5805 (z,y,x), with a 1.17um isotropic voxel volume.
 The brain areas available are Cortex, Striatum, TRN, VP, Zona Incerta, Internal Capsule, Hypothalamus, and Corpus Callosum.
 Human-annotated ground truth data are available for both brain area classification and samples for microstructure segmentation of 4 brain areas.